robertorcosta/azure-docs.pt-br/articles/azure-maps/map-add-pin.md

 </iframe>

 > [!TIP]
-> Por padrão, para desempenho, as camadas de símbolo otimizam a renderização de símbolos, ocultando os símbolos que se sobrepõem. À medida que você aumenta o zoom, os símbolos ocultos se tornam visíveis.
-Para desabilitar esse recurso e renderizar todos os símbolos em todos os momentos `allowOverlap` , defina a `iconOptions` propriedade das `true`opções como.
+> By default, for performance, symbol layers optimize the rendering of symbols by hiding symbols that overlap.
+As you zoom in the hidden symbols become visible.
+To disable this feature and render all symbols at all times, set the `allowOverlap` property of the `iconOptions` options to `true`.

 ## <a name="add-a-custom-icon-to-a-symbol-layer"></a>Adicionar um ícone personalizado a uma camada de símbolo

 As camadas de símbolo são renderizadas usando o WebGL.
 Assim, todos os recursos, como imagens de ícone, precisam ser carregados no contexto do WebGL.
-Este exemplo mostra como adicionar um ícone personalizado aos recursos de mapa e, em seguida, usá-lo para renderizar dados de ponto com um símbolo personalizado no mapa.
+This sample shows how to add a custom icon to the map resources and then use it to render point data with a custom symbol on the map.
 A propriedade `textField` da camada de símbolo exige a especificação de uma expressão.
-Nesse caso, desejamos renderizar a propriedade de temperatura, mas como é um número, ela precisa ser convertida em uma cadeia de caracteres.
-Além disso, queremos acrescentar "° f" a ele.
-Uma expressão pode ser usada para fazer isso; `['concat', ['to-string', ['get', 'temperature']], '°F']`.
+In this case, we want to render the temperature property but since it's a number, it needs to be converted to a string.
+Additionally we want to append the "°F" to it.
+An expression can be used to do this; `['concat', ['to-string', ['get', 'temperature']], '°F']`.

 <br/>